-When you annotate a library, you should only add annotations and, when necessary, documentation of those annotations in a Java comment (// or / .../).
+When you annotate a library that you do not maintain, you should only add annotations and, when necessary, documentation of those annotations.
+You can place the documentation in a Java comment (// or /\ ...\/) or in a @CFComment annotation.

 Do not change the library's code, which will change its behavior and make the annotated version inconsistent with the unannotated version.
 (Sometimes it is acceptable to make a refactoring, such as extracting an expression into a new local variable in order to annotate its type or suppress a warning.
 Perform refactoring only when you cannot use @AssumeAssertion.)